 The Board has established a Remuneration and Human Resource Committee.
-The Remuneration and Human Resource Committee currently comprises the following four members, all of whom are non-executive Directors and of which the majority, including the Chairman, are considered by the Nominating Committee to be Independent Directors:
+The Remuneration and Human Resource Committee currently comprises the following four members, all of whom are non-executive Directors and of which the majority, including the Chairman, are considered by the Nominating Committee and the Board to be independent Directors:

 - Mr Edmund Cheng Wai Wing, Chairman

-- Mr Ng Kee Choe, Member
+- · Mr Alexander Charles Hungate, Member

-- Mr Yeo Chee Tong, Member
+- · Mr Ng Kee Choe, Member

-- Mr Leo Yip Seng Cheong, Member
+- · Mr Leo Yip Seng Cheong, Member

 The Remuneration and Human Resource Committee is required by its terms of reference to meet at least twice each financial year, with additional meetings to be convened as and when required.
+The Committee convened three meetings in FY2011-12.